ManuelaDetomaso/machine-learning-model-example-package/README.md

 ## Install the wheel package in MS Fabric

-This Medium artical provides a good example: https://robkerr.ai/fabric-custom-libraries/
+This Medium article provides a good example: https://robkerr.ai/fabric-custom-libraries/

 ## Generating Docs